JTP709/buy_bot/README.md

 ## Prepare
 Make sure you have your default credit card set up as well as a default shipping address.
 This bot will not set shipping location, delivery times, or change payment options.

-This currently only works for BestBuy.com
+This currently only works for BestBuy.com or Walmart.com.

 This bot currently only works using the Firefox browser.